 Chasseur’s cast iron features the same dark interior as the Staub, and each piece is handcrafted from an individual mould.
 They are also made from up to 80 percent recycled materials, and come with a limited lifetime guarantee (covering material and manufacturing defects only).

 When we spoke to set designer Sophie Robinson (who art-directs food shows including MasterChef and The Great British Bake Off), she told us that, while many shows such as Junior Bake Off always request Le Creuset casserole dishes due to their myriad colour options, sometimes she works jobs where the budget won’t stretch.
 Her affordable dupe is from Sainsbury’s, who make a volcanic-orange cast-iron casserole dish that could pass for a more expensive model.
 “It’s lighter duty, and they cost a fraction.
 But whereas a Le Creuset might last 50 years, this one would likely last about 5 — that’s the trade-off.”
 Impressively, for a £35 cast iron, this one is enamelled.
+I bought one of these myself over a year ago on Sophie’s recommendation, and it’s held up superbly given that I use it at least once a week.
+While it has been stained slightly from toasting spices, the enamelled surface is excellent at redistributing heat evenly.
+Notably, unlike expensive models, this does not have nonstick coating, so seasoning the pan with oil is essential.

 Best non-enamelled cast-iron pot